ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 sidebarDepth: 2
 ---

-Ethereum is a distributed network of computers running software (known as nodes) that can verify blocks and transaction data.
-You need an application, known as a client, on your computer to "run" a node.
+Ethereum is a distributed network of computers (known as nodes) running software that can verify blocks and transaction data.
+The software application, known as a client, must be run on your computer to turn it into an Ethereum node.

+**Note: it is still possible to run an execution client on its own.
+However, this will no longer be possible after [The Merge](/upgrades/merge).
+After The Merge, both execution and consensus clients must be run together in order for a user to gain access to the Ethereum network.
+Some testnets (e.g. Kiln, Ropsten) have already been through their versions of The Merge, meaning execution clients alone are already insufficient for accessing those networks unless they are coupled to a consensus client that can keep track of the head of the chain.**

 ## Prerequisites {#prerequisites}